ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

         - Remove `validUntil` XML attribute.

       <IDPSSODescriptor> Section:
-        - Remove completely the comment on <mdui:UIInfo>.
+        - Remove completely the comment containing <mdui:UIInfo>.
           You will add it on the "IDEM Entity Registry", the web application provided by the IDEM GARR AAI to manage metadata.

         - Remove the endpoint: